-According to DC, Human Target will be King's latest series to show off his "magic touch when it comes to plumbing the depths of the DC Universe and reimagining characters for a new generation of fans."
+The publisher also says The Human Target will be King's latest series to show off his "magic touch when it comes to plumbing the depths of the DC Universe and reimagining characters for a new generation of fans," and will appeal to fans of titles like 100 Bullets.

 The Human Target is returning to DC.